Valuation Semirings: Valuation Maps on Semirings

 \begin{definition}

-By ``\emph{$S_v$ is a $V$-semiring with respect to the triple $(S,v,M)$}", we mean there exists an $M$-valuation $v$ on $S$ such that $S_v = \{s\in S : v(s)\geq 0 \} $.
-When there is no fear of ambiguity, we may drop the expression ``with respect to the triple $(S,v,M)$" and simply say that $S_v$ is a $V$-semiring.
+We say ``\emph{$T$ is a $V$-semiring with respect to the triple $(S,v,M)$}", if $T$ is a semiring and there exists an $M$-valuation $v$ on $S$ such that the semiring $S$ contains $T$ as a subsemiring and $T=S_v = \{s\in S : v(s)\geq 0 \} $.
+When there is no fear of ambiguity, we may drop the expression ``with respect to the triple $(S,v,M)$" and simply say that $T$ is a $V$-semiring.

 \end{definition}